D O N A T E

 How long should I expect to wait in line?

 Once the total numbers of patients we can see each day have been registered, no additional patients can be seen.
-If you are a walk-in, please be prepared to wait in line for several hours.
+Please be prepared to wait in line for several hours.

 How long should I expect to be in the clinic?